Chicken Feed

 Q. Hi I have both chickens and game birds (Guinea fowl) together.
 What’s the best feed for them as they share?

-A. Since your chickens and Guinea fowl share the same space, you'll want a feed that meets the nutritional needs of both species.
+A. Since your chickens and Guinea fowl share the same space, you'll want a food that meets the nutritional needs of both species.
 A good option is a high-protein poultry feed, such as a 20-24% game bird or turkey starter/grower feed.
-Guinea fowl require more protein than chickens, so a standard chicken layer feed (typically 16-18% protein) may not be enough for them.
+Guinea fowl require more protein than chickens, so a standard chicken layer food (typically 16-18% protein) may not be enough for them.

 Here are some feeding tips: